Alyx Vance: Appearances

 Alyx is the titular playable protagonist of the 2020 virtual reality game Half-Life: Alyx developed by Valve.
 The game follows a 19-year-old Alyx's story in City 17 five years before the events of Half-Life 2.
 Initially performing routine reconnaissance for the Resistance, Alyx is captured along with her father by the Combine after he discovers images relating to an apparent Combine superweapon called "the Vault."
 Russell, a Resistance mechanic, frees Alyx and sends her through the zombie-infested Quarantine Zone outside City 17 to rescue Eli.
 Along the way, Alyx meets an eccentric Vortigaunt who warns her of Eli's death in the future.
-Alyx manages to derail the train sending Eli to Nova Prospekt and with the help of the Vortigaunt narrowly rescues him before Eli sends her to find a way to disable the Vault.
-Through her journey they learn the Vault is not a superweapon but in fact a prison, which they infer based on the information they gather is made to contain Gordon Freeman.
-When Alyx reaches the Vault, however, she instead finds the G-Man, who in exchange for freeing him offers her a vision of the future: her father's death at White Forest.
-He grants her the power to kill the Advisor, thus saving Eli's life, but then reveals he was testing to prove her a worthy replacement for Gordon Freeman, who he has grown dissatisfied with for not following his directions.
-Against her pleas to let her go, he places her into stasis.
-These events lead to Eli's resurrection at White Forest five years later, but Alyx being removed from time.
+Alyx manages to derail the train sending Eli to Nova Prospekt before discovering that the Vault is actually a prison containing Gordon Freeman.
+When Alyx reaches the Vault, however, she instead finds the G-Man, who gives her a vision of her father's death in exchange for freeing him.
+He gives her the power to kill the Advisor, saving Eli's life, but puts her in stasis to replace Gordon Freeman, causing her to be removed from time.